Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Scenarios for the appearance of hyperchaotic attractors

 \subsection{Hyperchaotic H\'enon-like attractor}

-The hyperchaotic H\'enon-like attractor is a homoclinic attractor containing a saddle fixed point with a pair of negative unstable multipliers.
-It can appear as a result of the scenario that can be viewed, in a sense, as a generalization of the well-known scenario of the birth of H\'enon attractor.
-Therefore, let us recall, firstly, some details on the H\'enon-like attractors and scenarios of their appearance.
+The \textit{hyperchaotic H\'enon-like attractor} is a homoclinic attractor containing a saddle fixed point with a pair of negative unstable multipliers.
+It can appear as a result of the scenario the beginning part of which coincides with the well-known scenario of the birth of the H\'enon attractor.
+Therefore, let us first recall some details on the H\'enon and H\'enon-like attractors and scenarios for their appearance.